-Brands today are holding a substantial amount of customer data collected from a wide variety of sources.
+Data capture today means a brand has a substantial amount of customer data collected from a wide variety of sources.
 This data is simultaneously a critical asset and a potential liability, thanks to new data privacy laws.
-So it is critical that brands understand the origins and implications of their data in order to use it ethically and effectively to build customer trust.
+So it is critical that brands understand the origins and implications of their data collection so they can use it ethically and effectively to build customer trust.

 Data Types by Source